paduagroup/fftool/README.md

     documentation).
 Atomic coordinates for the full system will be written to `simbox.xyz`.

-4. Use `fftool.py` to build the input files for LAMMPS or DL_POLY containing the force field parameters and the coordinates of all the atoms (from `simbox.xyz`):
+4. Use `fftool` to build the input files for LAMMPS or DL_POLY containing the force field parameters and the coordinates of all the atoms (from `simbox.xyz`):

-        fftool.py 40 ethanol.zmat 300 spce.zmat --r 38.0 -l
+        fftool 40 ethanol.zmat 300 spce.zmat --r 38.0 -l

     If no force field information was given explicitly in the molecule files, a default LJ potential with parameters zeroed will be